Hormonal imbalance symptoms range from unexplained weight changes to persistent fatigue. Here’s what to look out for and how to find relief.

 Depending on your symptoms, your provider might recommend:

-- Ultrasound or imaging studies for conditions like PCOS
+Ultrasound or imaging studies to evaluate conditions like PCOS, thyroid nodules, or other structural abnormalities.

 How to manage hormonal imbalance symptoms